v-albi/stepik_selenium_auto_tests/README.md

-# stepik_selenium_auto_tests
-This repo will contain some tests for Stepik Selenium course
+This repository will contain some tests for Stepik Selenium course